christinab980/Curriculum-/Assignments/Node/103/notes.md

 # NodeJS 103
 ## Node is JavaScript used outside of a browser

+### What is node?
+Node is javascript outside of the browser

 ### Node Environments
 - desktop applications
 - mobile applications